Krankai/SE-Forum/README.md

 # SE-Forum
-Software Engineering project: develop a forum
+Course: Software Engineering
+Project: Develop a Forum

+A project about developing a forum.